shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 Not all systems are ideal candidates for the "duct-tape and strings" approach.
 This philosophy would not be suitable for systems that need high security, reliability, or scalability.

-Importantly, it's important to also consider that speed to market isn't a guaranteed winner.
+Importantly, we should also consider that speed to market isn't a guaranteed winner.
 Product finish and customer preferences play a huge part in the calculus.
 Apple wasn't the first to enter the mp3 player market with its iPod devices.
-Yet, inshort few years, it drove Microsoft's Zune -- the first mover -- out of business.
+Yet, in a short few years, it drove Microsoft's Zune -- the first mover -- out of business.
 Then it repeated the move with the iPhone, displacing 'serious' phone makers in short order.
 Tesla wasn't the first electric car in America either.
 Again, it quickly became the first successful American mass-market EV manufacturer.

 ## Conclusion
 Leonardo's (of Vinci, the famous one) first flying machine was an ungainly contraption of wood and canvas.
-It coughed and jumped before crashing spectacularly.
+It boinged and jumped before crashing spectacularly.
 Was it a failure?
 Definitely.
 In terms of achieving sustained flight.
 But within that "duct-tape and strings" contraption lay the seeds of revolution.
 It may not have led to immediate invention of human flight, but it set us on the path.
 It inspired the right people.
 Which would not have helped Leonardo's patrons.
 But you can accelerate the process within your team.

 The imperfect "duct-tape and strings" system is not an architectural marvel.
-It will creak, groan, and occasionally require frantic troubleshooting.
-But it creates path for rapid response, agile adaptation, and quick market validation.
-Messy prototypes are rough drafts of Software.
-They are imperfect first steps that pave way for better long-term products.
+It will creak, groan, and occasionally require over-night troubleshooting.
+But it creates path for rapid response, quick adaptation, and immediate market validation.
+Messy prototypes the rough drafts for software.
+They are imperfect first steps that set the path for better long-term products.